democratic-participation/democratic-participation.github.io/works-meeting.md

 ## Who Can Participate?

 **Eligible to vote:**
-- All employees of the company
+- All employees of the German entity
 - **Excluding:** employers and senior executives ("leitende Angestellte")
 - **Must be present** at the meeting (no remote voting)

 **Eligible to stand for election committee:**
-- All employees entitled to vote
+- All employees of the German entity entitled to vote
 - Who have been employed by the company for **6+ months**
 - And are at least **18 years old**